treesinfall

 When clearing your driveway, try to pile the snow on the right side (standing in your driveway and looking towards the street).
 This can help reduce the amount of snow that is pushed onto your driveway when a plow passes.

-Can the city remove snow they have put at the end my driveway?
+Can the City remove snow they have put at the end my driveway?

 Again, considering the large number of driveways in the city, it is too costly and time consuming to use additional personnel and equipment to perform this service.
 The city does not have the resources available to provide that level of service.